openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 Hiding by Class Methods
 =======================

+.. meta:
+    frontend_status: Done

-A *static* method m declared in or inherited by a class *C* *hides* any method :math:`m'` (the signature of *m* being a subsignature of the signature of :math:`m'` as described in :ref:`Override-Equivalent Signatures`) in its superclasses and superinterfaces.
+A *static* method *m* declared in, or inherited by a class *C* *hides* any method :math:`m'` (where the signature of *m* is a subsignature of the signature of :math:`m'` as described in :ref:`Override-Equivalent Signatures`) in its superclasses and superinterfaces.

 A hidden method is not directly accessible (see :ref:`Scopes`) to code in *C*.
-However, a hidden method can be accessed by using a qualified name or a method call expression (see :ref:`Method Call Expression`) that contains the keyword ``super`` or a cast to a superclass type.
+However, a hidden method can be accessed by using a qualified name, or a method call expression (see :ref:`Method Call Expression`) that contains the keyword ``super`` or a cast to a superclass type.